Hero3601/Timer.github.io/README.md

 ## Timer

-Timer style using HTML5 and CSS3
+Timer using HTML5 and CSS3 and a Little bit of JS

 -------------------------------------------------

-**Hello guys !**
+**Hello , Programmers !**

 **Finally i could deploy this repo**

-**So , this is my first repo that actually works fine and before opening the timer webpage remember that it isnt actually a timer it is just like a timer style**
+**So , this is my first repo that actually works fine and before opening the timer webpage remember that You have only 60 secs (1 Min)**
-**and yeah the start button wasnt a real button it was a div so thats all**

 **Hope to like the style**